ysanche1/COSC481W-Group4/README.md

 # COSC481W-Group4
-There are 3 branches auth (login/signup authentication), prof (profile management), and chat (messaging/conversations).
-There are also three folders of the same name.

-The only things in each folder is App.js, components, screens, navigation and a .txt file with what modules are needed.
-Please only edit the folders in their respective branch.

-Also, there is a .txt file called setup in the Resources folder on how to set up the react native app environment and how to install modules through nodeJS npm.

-Let me know if y’all need any more GUI/screens or components.

-Per our first presentation these are the assignments and aims.

-Chat - 1-1 messages and group messaging
-(Guys - Ben, Yhayh, Jacob)

-Login/SignUp - Research
- (Yaneli)

-Profile - View/Edit
- (Morgan)

-GUI - Screens and Nav
-(Morgan)

-I think we have enough to get started pretty good.
-Let me know if y’all need any help or explanations.
 # ***Implementation Plan***
 Below are the functions and features of ‘Chat App’ listed by who implemented them into the system.